Dewey Decimal Classification: Treatment of homosexuality

 In 1932, topics relating to homosexuality were first added to the system under 132 (mental derangements) and 159.9 (abnormal psychology).
 In 1952, homosexuality was also included under 301.424 (the study of sexes in society).
 In 1989, it was added to 363.49 (social problems), a classification that continues in the current edition.

 In 1996, homosexuality was added to 306.7 (sexual relations); this remains the preferred location in the current edition.
 Although books can also be found under 616.8583 (sexual practices viewed as medical disorders), the official direction states:

 Treatment of religion

 The top-level class for religion heavily favors Christianity, dedicating nearly all of the 200 division to it: the world's thousands of other religions were listed under the 290s.
-For example, Islam is under just DDC 297, despite being almost as large as Christianity by population.
+For example, Islam is under just DDC 297.
 The entire 200 section has remained largely unchanged since DDC 1, since restructuring would pose a significant amount of work for existing libraries.
 The motivation for this change is ideological rather than technical, as appending significant figures can add space as needed.